JanOppolzer/mfa-envoy/README.md

 ### deploy

-The `deploy` task simply deploys the current Číselník version available at GitHub into timestamped directory and makes a symbolic link `current`.
+The `deploy` task simply deploys the current MFA version available at GitHub into timestamped directory and makes a symbolic link `current`.
 This helps you with rolling back to the previous version.

 ```bash
 envoy run deploy